A disaster supplies kit isn’t just for hurricane-prone areas.

 My second experience was in Florida in 2005, the most active Atlantic hurricane season on record.
 I was eight months pregnant when we were forced to board up our inland home due to a fast-approaching category 5 heading right for us.
 Assuming it could still be a 3 or 4 when it hit our area, we didn’t take any chances.
 It was terrifying.
 However, this time I was better prepared, and we weathered the aftermath with ease.

 Along with the usual items, I included my own tips based on my experiences dealing with power/water outages.
+Many products I have links using my Amazon affiliate link.
+These are products I own and really love or found helpful.

 Disaster Kit contents: